earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 `band: 1  (of  4  bands)`

-This is `R` telling us that this particular raster object has more bands (4) associated with it than we imported using the `raster()` function.
+This is `R` telling us that this particular raster object has more bands (4 in total).
+We only imported the first band.

 <i class="fa fa-star"></i> **Data Tip:** The number of bands associated with a
 raster object can also be determined using the `nbands` slot.
 Syntax is